🧬

 • The Saint Bernard is the national dog of Switzerland.

-• Despite their size, they are known as 'nanny dogs' due to their patience with children.
+• Despite their size, they are known as 'gentle giants' and are excellent with children.

 Frequently Asked Questions